 Use this guide to learn more about Samsung Pay, including how it works and current credit cards that are compatible with this mobile payment option.

 How does Samsung Pay work?

 The phone must be within 3cm of the terminal to complete the payment.
-If your purchase is over $100, you can still use Samsung Pay, but you'll be required to type in your credit card's 4-digit PIN instead of using your fingerprint.
+If your purchase is over $100, you can still use Samsung Pay, but you'll be required to type in your credit card's 4-digit PIN.